NXT Women's Championship: Belt designs

-On April 2, 2022, during NXT's WrestleMania week event, Stand & Deliver, reigning champion Mandy Rose debuted a new belt design; it is largely similar to the previous version (2017–2022), but the silver behind the logo was replaced by multi-colored paint (matching the NXT 2.0 colorscheme) and the letters "N" and "T" on the center plate were updated to the font style of the NXT 2.0 logo.
+On April 2, 2022, during NXT's WrestleMania week event, Stand & Deliver, reigning champion Mandy Rose debuted a new belt design; it was largely similar to the previous version (2017–2022), but the silver behind the logo was replaced by multi-colored paint (matching the NXT 2.0 colorscheme) and the letters "N" and "T" on the center plate were updated to the font style of the NXT 2.0 logo.
 The default side plates were also updated, replacing the WWE logo with the NXT 2.0 logo.
-Coming in line with all other women's championships in WWE, the plates are on a white leather strap instead of black.
+Coming in line with all other women's championships in WWE, the plates were on a white leather strap instead of black.
+When "NXT 2.0" went back to being called "NXT" in September, the default side plates were updated with the new NXT logo.

+With NXT's move to The CW on October 1, 2024, the show got a new logo.
+As a result, both the men's and women's NXT championship belts received an update that same episode.
+They mostly have the same design as their respective previous version, but with The CW era NXT logo on the center plate and side plates, with more of a globe visible behind the logo on the center plate.
+The multi-colored paint from the NXT 2.0 version (2022–2024) was also removed, and the plates are now primarily silver with gold accents.